zacharyrgonzales/TerraForm/README.md

 # Terraform Scripts
 Terraform is a tool that simplifies the underlying complexity for building, changing, and versioning infrastructure.
-I started using Terraform while studying for AWS Solutions Architect exam I found it helpful to do apply a structured learning pattern that consisted of watching, trying, and educating others to help solidify my assumptions around Cloud/DevOps tools and culture.
-As a result it helped me become a better technologist by not only learning the tools and culture but by also giving back to the community by explaining technology in layman's terms.
-Therefore I hope these Terraform scripts provide value.
-If you have any questions please reach me on Linked in at https://www.linkedin.com/in/zrg/.

 ## Getting Started
 Create an AWS account, go to console management then IAM, create a new user account with administrator privilages and save the AWS Access Key ID and Secret Access Key for later use.